digitalsurgeons/craft-scout/README.md

     'batch_size' => 1000,

     /*
-     * The Algolia Application ID, this id can be found in your Algolia Account
-     * https://www.algolia.com/api-keys.
-This id is used to update records.
-     */
-    'application_id' => '$ALGOLIA_APPLICATION_ID',

-    /*
-     * The Algolia Admin API key, this key can be found in your Algolia Account
-     * https://www.algolia.com/api-keys.
-This key is used to update records.
-     */
-    'admin_api_key'  => '$ALGOLIA_ADMIN_API_KEY',

-    /*
-     * The Algolia search API key, this key can be found in your Algolia Account
-     * https://www.algolia.com/api-keys.
-This search key is not used in Scout
-     * but can be used through the Scout variable in your template files.
-     */
-    'search_api_key' => '$ALGOLIA_SEARCH_API_KEY', //optional

-    /*
      * A collection of indices that Scout should sync to, these can be configured
      * by using the \rias\scout\ScoutIndex::create('IndexName') command.
 Each
      * index should define an ElementType, criteria and a transformer.